Arraignment: Getting to Court

 What Is an Arraignment?

-Many states refer to the first appearance as "arraignment," while others use terms like "initial appearance."
+Many states refer to the first appearance as "arraignment," while others use terms like "initial appearance" or "first advisement."
 Some states will have both an initial appearance and arraignment depending on the circumstances.
 No matter how they describe it, they all prohibit law enforcement agencies from confining suspects indefinitely, without judicial oversight.

 The timing of the initial appearance varies from jurisdiction to jurisdiction—and isn't always clear.
 (In fact, rules on arraignment and initial appearance can even differ from one city or county to another.)
 Some state laws specify how soon suspects are entitled to appear in court, while others vaguely ban "unnecessary delay" after arrest.
-Typically, though, a person who was arrested and is sitting in jail must get before a judge within 24 to 72 hours (with some exceptions).
-If the person is free on bail, the arraignment may happen later.
+Federal rules also prohibit "unnecessary delay."

 What Happens at the Arraignment?